 The Notice of Outcome will identify the specific policies reported to have been violated, including the relevant policy section.
-The Notice of Outcome will also contain a description of the procedural steps taken by the University from the receipt of the misconduct report to the determination, including any and all notifications to the parties, interviews with parties and witnesses, site visits, methods used to obtain evidence, and hearings held.
+The Notice of Outcome will also contain a description of the procedural steps taken by the University from the receipt of the misconduct report to the determination.